This Mother Was Arrested In Front Of Her Screaming Daughters. But She Hasn't Been Charged With A Crime.

 "I don’t know if that is the case with this recent arrest in San Diego, but if CBP really had evidence that she was involved in a transnational human smuggling operation of some kind, that would definitely be a case where CBP would seek to criminally prosecute first and deport second," Frenzen said.
 "So the fact that CBP has arrested her on the civil law violations suggests that CBP does not have enough evidence to convince a judge to issue a criminal arrest warrant."

-In a statement, CBP said anyone Border Patrol identifies as being a part of a criminal organization will be arrested and presented to the US Attorney's office for prosecution, but for undocumented immigrants they may forgo that step.
+In a statement, CBP said anyone Border Patrol identifies as being a part of a criminal organization will be arrested and presented to the US Attorney's Office for prosecution, but for undocumented immigrants they may forgo that step.

 "In the case of an illegal alien, they may be processed for removal from the United States in lieu of prosecution," CBP said.

-Ralph Desio, a spokesperson for CBP, said it was at the discretion of the San Diego sector whether to seek prosecution or proceed with removal instead.
+Ralph DeSio, a spokesperson for CBP, said it was at the discretion of the San Diego sector whether to seek prosecution or proceed with removal instead.

 In Morales-Luna's case, she is being put in deportation proceedings, federal authorities said, where an immigration judge will make the final decision on whether she'll be kicked out of the United States.